electric-sql/electric/website/blog/posts/2024-11-21-local-first-with-your-existing-api.md

 }
 ```

+For example:

+- [Trigger.dev](https://trigger.dev/) started out with Electric by syncing status data from their background jobs platform into their [Realtime dashboard](https://trigger.dev/launchweek/0/realtime)
+- [Otto](https://ottogrid.ai) swapped out the way they loaded data into their [AI spreadsheet](https://ottogrid.ai)

 You can go much further with Electric, all the way to [syncing into a local database](/product/pglite).
 But you can do this *incrementally* as and when you need to.
-For example:

-- [Trigger.dev](https://trigger.dev/) started with Electric by using it to sync job status data into their [Realtime product](https://trigger.dev/launchweek/0/realtime)
-- [Otto](https://ottogrid.ai) started by swapping out the way they loaded data into their AI spreadsheet

 #### Read-path

 Electric [only does the read-path sync](/docs/guides/writes#local-writes-with-electric).
 It syncs data out-of Postgres, into local apps.

 Electric does not do write-path sync.
 It does not provide (or prescribe) a solution for getting data back into Postgres from local apps and services.
-In fact, it's explicitly designed for you to handle writes yourself.
+In fact, it's explicitly designed for you to [handle writes yourself](#writes).

 #### HTTP